Church Ministries Concentration | West Coast Baptist College

 Methods and Materials

-This course explains the materials and methods used in teaching.
-It includes the use of computers in education.
-It emphasizes the practical techniques and skills needed by the effective teacher.
+We will seek to equip future teachers to creatively and passionately use a variety of methods and materials to achieve optimum learning and comprehension in the classroom.
+This course explains the materials and methods used in teaching, emphasizing practical techniques and skills needed by the effective teacher.
 A fee of $100 will be charged at the time of registration for this course.
 Prerequisite: None

 EN 101 3